TeamXenonDuke/xenon-siemens-to-mrd-consortium/README.md

 ### 2.2 Processing twix files

-First, copy one of the demo config files or the base_config file, rename it, and modify configuration settings.
+First, copy the demo config file, rename it, and modify configuration settings.
 When a configuration file is processed, the pipeline will search for calibration, proton, and Dixon twix files in `data_dir` and convert any existing files to MRD format.
 MRD files are output to `data_dir`.

 In terminal, navigate to the main pipeline directory and activate the virtual environment you set up earlier: